Dr. Agatha Murray

 You will be asked to fill out forms asking for your contact information and your written consent to receive counselling.
 As part of this process, I will explain important details related to counselling services, such as the confidentiality policy.
 (For virtual therapy services done by video or phone, these forms will be emailed to you ahead of the first appointment.)

 I will invite you to tell me some general information about yourself, so that I can get to know you better.
 We will then talk about the presenting problem or the reason why you are seeking counselling.
 After gathering this information, we usually have a conversation about your goals for counselling (what do you hope to achieve?) and create a plan for getting there.
-If there's time, we will start talking about the issues more in-depth and I may teach you relevant strategies or give you "homework" for between sessions which may involve doing some reading or keeping track of thoughts/behaviours.
+If there's time, we will start talking about the issues more in-depth or I may teach you strategies relevant to your problem.

 How long does therapy take?